Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 So he instead speeds up and skis right through the camp.

-It all happened so quickly.
+It all happens so quickly.

-nothing of it.
+so they think nothing of it.

 Several sources say they even kind of moved their stuff out of his way.

-He's coming racing through.
+He's kind of racing through.

 They're like, oops, sorry about that.